OzgenKoklu/ECommerceFullStack/README.md

 -IDisposable pattern for garbage collector using(Northwindcontext){}
 -Core Layer for database non-specific codes for minimum repetition -DTO's for joining SQL tables
+-Results for requests/responses (success and error results for data and no data, multiple constructors)

+!!!
+README WORK IN PROGRESS !!!

 Reference: Engin Demiroğ - Kodlama.io